jaggernaut007/objectdetection_resnet/README.md

-# objectdetection_resnet
+This is a object detection model for detection of upright fingers in a series of images This uses the resnet model to train the images.
-detection of upright fingers in a series of images
+Images used for training are not included.